NWuensche/UNOinPython/README.md

 - How to look, if thrown card is valid?
 - What to do, if you have to pass?
 - Computer has to look, if you really have to pass
+- When you draw card, you can throw it immediately
+- You have to throw card, if you can
+- Play to 100 Points
+- Create (good) KI